 God did address the matter of man’s prejudices when he confirmed that he is no respecter of persons, He does not show partiality or favoritism; (Deut.
 10:17; Acts 10:34).
 In God’s eyes, there is one race, the human race.
 We are equally created in the image and the likeness of God, with the ability to think like Christ; (Gen. 1:26-27; 1st Cor.
 1:16).
 Neither Jew nor Greek, slave or free man, male nor female; for we are all one in Christ Jesus; (Gal.
 3:28).

 The truth of the Christian faith is universally applicable to all people.
 We must take our eyes off of the outer appearance of man and focus on the inner spirit of a man, which identity the issues of a man’s heart.
-God is concerned with the matters of the heart.
-What is of importance to Him is that the message of the Good News of the Gospel of Jesus Christ is preached to every hearer who will receive it with joy.
+God is concerned with the conditions of a man’s heart.

 NOT ALWAYS LOVELY

 “But many were amazed when they saw him.
 His face was so disfigured he seemed hardly human, and from his appearance, one would scarcely know he was a man; (Isa.
 52:14 NLT).”

 Jesus, the Holy Lamb of Gods, sacrificed his life on the cross for you and I. Before the crucifixion, he suffered the most heinous beating in history.
 Isaiah described Christ’ appearance after He had been scourged prior to His crucifixion.
 His appearance was so awful that people looked at Him in astonishment.